-Throughout life, many people will have tried at least one drug of abuse at some point, but substance abuse in itself is not necessarily equivalent to addiction.
+Throughout life, many people experiment with drugs and alcohol.
+However, substance abuse in itself is not necessarily equivalent to addiction.
 So, what constitutes addiction for some drug abusers, while others never become addicted?
 Do people truly understand the dangers of drug addiction?
 Let’s explore the facts.

 What Defines Drug Abuse?

-What is and is not substance abuse is often determined by particular societies.
-What may be considered drug abuse in one society, may be perfectly normal and acceptable in another.
-An individual who uses or misuses drugs of any kind (regardless of his or her dysfunction while under the influence), and does not experience withdrawal symptoms when not using, would constitute a drug abuser.
+Determining what qualifies as substance abuse is often decided by particular societies.
+What is considered drug abuse in one society, sometimes is perfectly normal and acceptable in another.
+Someone who uses or misuses substances and does not experience withdrawal symptoms would qualify as a drug abuser.
 Recognizing the dangers of drug addiction is important.

 Adverse consequences of drug abuse can result in serious social and health issues like: